foo123/Abacus/examples/README.md

 2,3,4,5,1,0
 3,4,5,2,1,0
 ```

+One drawback of this approach (unlike exhaustive search) is that we lose the original lexicographic (or other) ordering during the generation of the object.
+However for most cases this is not a problem.

 We saw how we can generate efficiently constrained combinatorial objects satisfying user-defined patterns / templates with a couple of lines of code using `Abacus` library.